menor/trying-node/README.md

 Just me trying to figure out how this node.js thing the cool kids are using works.

 I find helpful to use [nodemon](http://nodemon.io/) to automatically watch for changes and restart my application (like Shotgun in Sinatra).

+[Nipster](http://eirikb.github.io/nipster/) is a search engine for Node modules.